nmstreethran/notebook/notes/Git.md

 sudo ln /usr/bin/ksshaskpass /usr/lib/ssh/ssh-askpass
 ```

-If you get a similar error to the [following](https://superuser.com/a/421084):
+If you get a similar warning to the [following](https://superuser.com/a/421084):

 ```text
 The authenticity of host 'bitbucket.org (207.223.240.181)' can't be established.